 Frank Herbert, the Author of the “Dune” books and a genius of fiction writing, delivered an epic story spanning thousands of years of human evolution.
 The stories of Dune tell a tale of humanity’s evolution and expansion throughout space in spanning a few thousand years and beginning with Earth to [...]

 “Strength and Honor,” Maximus Decimus Meridius said as he walked along a path created by his cleaved and hungry soldiers; They were visibly tired, many were already wounded from past battles and yet they stood with resiliency fueled by abundant loyalty, admiration and love of their leader and his leadership qualities.

 “Gladiator” is one film that truly inspires me to admire a trait view of a leader.
 But when his (Maximus) journey is analyzed however, one can see that Maximum was not only a trait leader but a transformational one as well.
 What’s also interesting is that we see this heroic leader in both victory and retreat.
 We see that he is equally a leader when victorious and [...]

 This leadership article was originally written in 2009.

 I get a lot of questions about how to develop a personal development leadership plan for both self and a peer and/or client.
 So instead of pontificating about what the right way to do this SHOULD be.
 I thought I’d try and analyze how I would do it/have done it for myself, and hopefully you can glean some good lessons learned from it.

 But before we get into details, remember: A good personal leadership development plan is goal intimate.
 That means it has to build around the end goal.

 Let me start by telling you what I know about leadership…

-I have learned much in the past few years about [...]
+I have learned much in the past few years about leaders and [...]

 Subscribe to our mailing list and get interesting stuff and updates to your email inbox.